computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookNewsfeed/readme.md

   - Based on usage pattern, can be adjusted.
   - For example, if we assume that one page of a user’s feed has 20 posts and most of the users never browse more than ten pages of their feed, we can decide to store only 200 posts per user.
   - For any user who wants to see more posts (more than what is stored in memory), we can always query backend servers.
-- **Should we generate and keep in emory newsfeeds for all users:**
+- **Should we generate and keep in memory newsfeeds for all users:**
   - Approach 1: LRU based cache that can remove users from memory who have not accessed their newsfeed for a long time.
   - Approach 2: Determine login pattern of users to pre-generate their newsfeed.